 Commitment and Communique:

 Commitment to taxation was informed by the discussions and need to address areas of concerns, the communique team included members from the relevant stakeholders.
-The communique focused on the need to simplify tax laws and make tax information readily available in a local language, ease of adopted as a core area to be achieved within the shortest time frame.
-Attached in Annex is the communique of the Kano town hall meeting.
+The communique focused on the need to simplify tax laws and make tax information readily available in a local language, ease of paying taxes was adopted as a core area to be achieved within the shortest time frame.